 To view a PowerLine presentation, you do not need any particular software.
 The presentations can be viewed directly in a browser — in Firefox, Chrome, Safari, or Opera.
-PowerLine presentations can be viewed inside the browser, without any additional installed programs.
-A PowerLine presentation can either be viewed online over the Internet, or copied onto a computer and viewed off-line, without Internet connection.
+The presentations can either be viewed online over the Internet, or copied onto a computer and viewed off-line, without Internet connection.

 PowerLine is programmed in Java, so that it runs on Mac as well as on Windows PC computers.
 For technical reasons, you cannot rename a PowerLine presentation file (if you rename it, the presentation stops working).
 This is because the hyperreferences from one slide to the other have to contain the filename.

 As an experimental feature, PowerLine can export the drawings to SVG fonts.
 For this purpose, every slide has to contain one character drawing.
 Thus, PowerLine can be used to design SVG fonts.
 To export a slide presentation as a font, hit the key “[”.
 To convert the font to truetype, use the SVG to TTF font converter.